zw1tt3r1on/zw1tt3r1on.github.io/_posts/2024-09-17-rootcon18-ctf-prequals.markdown

 # Run

-This challenge was a bit confusing for us since it did not give any clear indications for exploitation as we needed to win a game.
+This challenge was a bit confusing for us since it did not give any clear indications for exploitation.
 It just showed a big maze with the instruction as shown below

 ---